-The unfortunate truth is that parents do not always treat their children equally.
-While ideally, parents would treat kids equally, favoritism does happen in families.
-Unequal treatment of children can change over time and children can be wrong about which child a parent thinks they favor.
-While parents cannot completely control their children’s viewpoint, it helps to understand how perceptions about parents having a favorite child can develop.
+The truth is that many parents do have a favorite child and may not always treat their children equally.
+Ideally, parents treat kids equally, but favoritism does happen in families.
+Unequal treatment of children can change over time, and children can be wrong about which child a parent ‘prefers.’
+There are many reasons why parents favor one child, and most parents may not realize they play favorites at all.

 Do Parents Have a Favorite Child?

-Here are 6 things to consider about why you may have a favorite child:
+Here are six reasons why parents may have a favorite child:

 1. You Share Similar Personality Traits